 I handed him a piece of paper that said Petition for Divorce.
 When he read it, he was stunned.
 And then after a couple of minutes, he was angry.
 He was shouting at me.
 My husband of 20 years was telling me that I am a gold digger.
 And that I want his money.

 It hurt a lot because I was never fancy.
 My most expensive shoes were $35 dollars.
 And I do not buy designer anything.
 I don’t even have much jewelry except for all those anniversary gifts his secretary sends me, gifts that I know he didn’t pick because he could not remember any of it.

 I told him calmly that I want to start my life since our boy was old enough to be on his own.
 And I also told him that we both needed to have separate lives so that we can be happy while apart.
 He accused me of having a boyfriend and that I was cheating behind his back.
 I gave him an envelope with pictures inside that he was philandering.
 He backed away and gave me tiger eyes.

 What I asked my husband after that was not easy.
 I just said that I needed to feel safe again, and being in that marriage, I didn’t feel safe.
+I had been talking to BetterHelp therapists for months now, and those were the only times when I could calm down.
 I also said that I don’t want alimony or any of the properties.
 I just asked for this old house and 20% of his net worth.

 He left me after that, and in two weeks, the petition was signed.
 All that I wanted was also given.
 Thank God.
 It was sad but what else can I do?
 At 40, I am rebuilding myself and I know that I can make it on my own, in this house which I will again make a home.